-Who is responsible for hearing tests for agency staff?
+Who is responsible for audiometric testing agency staff?

 Our beloved Noise Regs require health surveillance (audiometry) to be provided for people who are identified as being at risk from noise exposures at work, but what about Agency staff where the individuals are not directly employed by the company operating the site?